MCDReforged/MCDReforged/readme.md

 - `user`: A list of names of players who has the permission level `user`
 - `guest`: A list of names of players who has the permission level `guest`

-Player name list of permission levels can be fill like this:
+Player name list of permission levels can be filled like this:

 ```
 admin: